 - a.
-Students must attain an overall G.P.A. of 2.75 throughout the nursing program. - b.
+Students must attain an overall G.P.A. of 2.0 throughout the nursing program. - b.
 Students once accepted based on the combination of transfer credits and King's credits; need to be aware, that only the RN to BS in Nursing King's credits will be used for calculation of G.P.A. for retention in the program and graduation with honors.
 A minimum of 60 King's credits are necessary to graduate with honors. - c.
 G.P.A. will be calculated for the first time after 12 credits of course work and then calculated subsequently in increments of completion of a minimum of 12 credits of coursework.
-Failure to obtain a G.P.A. of 2.75 will result in probationary status.
-The second time it will result in dismissal from the program. - d.
+Failure to obtain a G.P.A. of 2.0 will result in probationary status.
+The second time it will result in dismissal from the program.

+d.
 Achievement of a grade of at least a ("C") is required in all pre-requisite and nursing courses (NSG).
 Students may repeat only one pre-requisite or Nursing course (NSG), a maximum of 3 credits.
 The repeated pre-requisite or NSG course must be completed in the following academic year.
+If the student receives another failing grade In the same course or any other nursing course, the student will be dismissed from the program.